BrunoValan/MLOPS_AutoML/README.md

 Feature importance is one of the most important things to pay attention to especially in medical machine learning problems where the reason for the outcome is often more important than a high performing model.
 Here we can see some of the most important health factors to predicting whether or not someone will have heart disease in this data set.

+## Running the Project
+If you are looking to experiment with AutoML for the first time I would recommend going to Azure ML studio and playing around with the UI.
+It is fairly intuitive, very fast and provides great visualizations without writing a lien of code.
+If you are interested in the models themselves another great feature about Azure ML studio is that it auto generates the code to train and test the model.
+You can find the associated notebook in the notebooks directory and the script is in the home directory labelled main.py.